 From a cost-containment perspective, the first and most cost-effective action that courts can take is to appoint appropriately qualified and experienced counsel.
 In federal capital prosecutions and capital habeas corpus representations, Defender Services program resources have been created to help the court accomplish that objective (see sections V and VI below).
 Non-capital representations with the potential for extraordinary cost qualify for the exception from a court's general practice of contacting the next panel attorney on the appointment list.
-See CJA Guidelines, Appx 2B (Model Plan for the Composition, Administration and Management of the CJA Panel), section II.B, p.
-7 ("Appointments from the list of private attorneys should be made on a rotational basis, subject to the court's discretion to make exceptions due to the nature and complexity of the case, an attorney's experience, and geographical considerations.").
+See CJA Guidelines, Appx 2A (Model Plan for Implementation and Administration of the Criminal Justice Act), section X.B.2 ("Appointment of cases to CJA panel members will ordinarily be made on a rotational basis.
+In a complex or otherwise difficult case, the [federal public defender/community defender/court] may appoint counsel outside of the normal rotation to ensure the defendant has sufficiently experienced counsel.").